jianlgler/Statistics/README.md

 1. Consider X (radius), Y( angle) uniform r.vs. and use them to plot points on a chart.
 Determine the empirical distribution of the Cartesian coordinates
 2. Search for the methods to generate a NORMAL r.v.
 X , and simulate (Application)  the following distribution  : X, X², X/Y², X²/Y² , X/Y .
 And find in the web what are these distributions

+* Researches about theory relevant to applications
+1. Find in the web what are the distributions that you just simulated

 - [Theory Link](https://jianlgler.github.io/Statistics/hw_08/)